perlwasm/talk-perlcic-2020/index.md

 Note:
-With Interface Types we should be able to drop the explicit memory allocation wrappers and the Greet.pm file, and go back to just calling the WebAssembly from Perl.
+With Interface Types we should be able to drop the explicit memory allocation wrappers and the Greet.pm file, and go back to just calling the WebAssembly from Perl directly.

 ---